reeseaustin55/Gwyddion_2_Python_Code/README.md

 python -m gwyddion_batch.cli D:\Data\MyExperiment --pixels 1024 --channel 0
 ```

 Use `--help` for the full list of options.
+Additional flags let you choose the
+output directory and enable automatic video rendering (requires `ffmpeg`).

+### Video stitching

+Processed images are written to a dedicated folder (``processed`` by default).
+When video rendering is enabled the tool will invoke `ffmpeg` using a concat
+file similar to the batch scripts provided previously.
+You can customise the
+frame rate, per-frame duration, pixel format, and pass through additional
+arguments to `ffmpeg`.

 ### Example script